 |Special Instructions to Applicants:

 Qualified applicants should submit an application, which includes a CV, a letter that describes research and career interests, and contact information for three references.
 All applicants should discuss their commitment to, accomplishments in, and future plans for enhancing diversity, equity, and inclusion in the educational space, workplace, and in the profession of epidemiology.
 Application review will begin immediately and will continue until position is filled.

 Final candidate will be required to provide official transcript to the hiring department upon hire.
 A transcript will not be considered “official” if a designation of “Issued to Student” is visible.
 Degrees earned from an education institution outside of the United States are required to be evaluated by a professional credentialing service provider approved by National Association of Credential Evaluation Services (NACES), which can be found at http://www.naces.org/.

-The University of Florida is An Equal Employment Opportunity Institution.
-If an accommodation due to a disability is needed to apply for this position, please call 352/392-2477 or the Florida Relay System at 800/955-8771 (TDD).
+The University of Florida is An Equal Employment Opportunity institution.
+If an accommodation is needed to apply for this position, please call 352/392-2477 or the Florida Relay System at 800/955-8771 (TDD).
 Hiring is contingent upon eligibility to work in the US.
 Searches are conducted in accordance with Florida's Sunshine Law.